 River Bottoms Ranch

-From its gorgeous three-story barn to its location along the Provo River and views of the surrounding mountains, this outdoor wedding venue is one of the dreamiest places to get married in the state.
+From its gorgeous three-story barn to its location along the Provo River and views of the surrounding mountains, this Utah wedding venue is one of the dreamiest places to get married in the state.
 River Bottoms Ranch is located in Midway, about 40 minutes from both Salt Lake City and Provo, making it convenient for anyone in north-central Utah.
 The venue has an unbeatable wedding ceremony location overlooking a pond with Mt.
 Timpanogos in the background.
 Transition to the covered patio (complete with a fire pit) for your reception, or take the party indoors to the barn’s great hall, which is decorated in an airy, modern farmhouse style.
 Complete your celebration by reserving the ranch’s overnight lodging, an extension of the main barn with four bedrooms, four bathrooms, a fireplace, and a hot tub.

 Quiet Meadow Farm